wspringer/confident/README.md

 The SalesForce API key to use
 ```

-But the main use case obvious is this:
+But the main use case obviously is this:

 ```typescript
 const config = loader.loadOrFail();